HouseBrew/AndroidModularizeStarter/README.md

 ### Why modularizing

+Previously, my team and I wanted to start Test-Driven-Development (TDD) on a gigantic codebase.
+However, the build time of the project is ~3 minutes, which means for every iteration, we need to wait for 3 minutes.

+In order to solve this problem, we tried Instant run and it helps but not very significant as the problem is about the size of the codebase is too large.
+Therefore, we ended up doing a huge migration to modularize our code base.

+As the result, under development, we don't need to build modules that we are not using, average build time per module is less than 30 seconds.

+### Advantages of modularizing

 1. Reduce build time
 2. Reuse common logic/style/etc across applications/modules
 3. Easier to adopt TDD on UI
 4. Easier to port to Instant apps
 5. Easier for teams who work on same codebase

+### How do we modularize

+First, we extract APIs, models, non-feature sensitive helpers into a module called common, which will be a dependency for every modules.
+Then we extract features from the app module. i.e. the login and registration flow in an app can be a module.
+When we need to develop and test a feature, we only need to build that and the common modules, which means we don't need to spend time to build something that we don't need.

 ### Project Structure